Aylmerton, New South Wales

-Aylmerton (/ˈeɪlməˌtᵻn/) is a Northern Village of the Southern Highlands of New South Wales, Australia in Wingecarribee Shire.
+Aylmerton (/ˈeɪlməˌtᵻn/) is a Northern Village of the Southern Highlands of New South Wales, Australia in the Wingecarribee Shire.
 It is located north-east of Mittagong.
 The only buildings in Aylmerton are a fire station and houses, many of which are on farms.

 There is also an Aylmerton in Norfolk, England.

 Transport

 Aylmerton is positioned between the Hume Highway on its northwestern side and the Main South railway line on its southeastern side.
 They are the main road and rail routes between Sydney and Melbourne.